mattj23/covid-delta-usa/readme.md

 <a name="probability_footnote">6</a>:  This probability can be thought of as the conditional P(T|C), where T is the transmitted event and C is the contact event defined by the normalized contact probability.

+<a name="li2020">7</a>: Li Q, Guan X, Wu P, et al. Early Transmission Dynamics in Wuhan, China, of Novel Coronavirus–Infected Pneumonia.
+N Engl J Med.
+2020;382(13):1199-1207. doi:10.1056/NEJMoa2001316

+<a name="he2020">8</a>: He X, Lau EHY, Wu P, et al. Temporal dynamics in viral shedding and transmissibility of COVID-19.
+Nat Med.
+2020;26(5):672-675. doi:10.1038/s41591-020-0869-5

+<a name="ashcroft2020">9</a>: Ashcroft P, Huisman JS, Lehtinen S, et al. COVID-19 infectivity profile correction.
+Swiss Med Wkly.
+Published online August 5, 2020. doi:10.4414/smw.2020.20336

+<a name="infectivity">10</a>: On an absolute scale the values of the infectivity probability aren't important because the model dynamics are governed by the ratio between the normalized contact probability and the area under the infectivity curve.
+That is, if the area under the infectivity curve gets smaller, the contact probability will become larger to accomodate the observed historical record, and vice versa.
+The significance of the infectivity curve is that we can then, for example, make a rough estimate of the delta variant's dynamics by plugging in a different curve, or even just a scale factor.

 ## Sample model output